 Now we’re getting into the futuristic stuff.
 The GeForce RTX 20-series graphics cards come rife with hardware dedicated to real-time ray tracing and AI enhancements, while the Radeon RX 5700 series are the first graphics cards with 7nm process technology, PCIe 4.0 support, and AMD’s all-new and vastly improved RDNA graphics architecture.
 But beyond those bleeding-edge extras, these can just plain game.

-The GeForce GTX 1660 and 1660 Ti are fine options for a decent 1440p/High gaming experience, but you won’t be able to crank graphics options to the max and still hit 60 fps in many games.
+The GeForce GTX 1660, GTX 1660 Super, and 1660 Ti are acceptable options for a decent 1440p/High gaming experience, but you won’t be able to crank graphics options to the max and still hit 60 fps in many games.
 You’ll find the $350 GeForce RTX 2060 as a solid 1440p option, but recent introductions have shaken up the entire high-end market.
 AMD’s $350 Radeon RX 5700 and $400 Radeon RX 5700 XT were countered by Nvidia’s $400 GeForce RTX 2060 Super and $500 RTX 2070 Super.
 All of these graphics cards kick ass.

 The AMD duo is the best of the bunch, though.
 The Radeon RX 5700 competes directly in price with the original 6GB RTX 2060, while the Radeon RX 5700 XT competes directly in price with the new 8GB RTX 2060 Super, and both AMD GPUs offer noticeably faster performance than their Nvidia rivals in many games.
 In some games, the Radeon RX 5700 XT even goes toe-to-toe with the GeForce RTX 2070 Super, which costs $100 more!